GeoscienceAustralia/eo-tides/docs/index.md

 Some key functionality includes the ability to:

 - Model tides from multiple global ocean tide models in parallel, and return tide heights in standardised `pandas.DataFrame` format for further analysis
-- "Tag" satellite data timeseries with tide data based on the exact moment of each satellite acquisition
+- "Tag" satellite data with tide height and stage based on the exact moment of image acquisition
 - Model tides for every individual satellite pixel, producing three-dimensional "tide height" `xarray`-format datacubes that can be combined with satellite data
+- Combine multiple tide models into a single locally-optimised "ensemble" model informed by satellite altimetry and satellite-observed patterns of tidal inundation
 - Calculate statistics describing local tide dynamics, as well as biases caused by interactions between tidal processes and satellite orbits
 - Validate modelled tides using measured sea levels from coastal tide gauges (e.g. GESLA)